iamvenu13342/AWS/IAM/user.md

 <h2>1.Use Descriptive and Consistent Patterns<h2>

-  - **Format**: Use a consistent format that includes relevant information about the user.
+  -Format: Use a consistent format that includes relevant information about the user.
 Common formats include:

   - FirstnameLastname (e.g., JohnDoe)